Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 4. Ask your provider about monitoring: A DEXA scan at baseline gives you a starting point for bone density and body composition.
 Grip strength testing is a simple, cheap measure of muscle function.
 Request periodic check-ins on these markers.

 If your GLP-1 provider doesn't discuss protein and exercise with you, they're not treating seniors properly.
-This is one of the reasons I prioritize physician supervision in my rankings — a good provider builds a preservation plan alongside the prescription.
+This is one of the reasons we prioritize clinical supervision in our rankings — a good provider builds a preservation plan alongside the prescription.

 GLP-1 Provider Comparison for Seniors (2026)

-Now let's talk about where to actually get GLP-1 medication if you're 60+.
-We evaluated providers on what matters most for seniors: medical supervision quality, drug interaction screening, pricing transparency, and how easy it is to cancel if it's not right for you.
+Now let's talk about where to actually get GLP-1 medication if you're 60+ and paying cash.
+We evaluated providers on what matters most for seniors: medical supervision quality, drug interaction screening, pricing transparency, refund and cancellation terms, and regulatory standing.

 Full Provider Comparison Table (Senior-Weighted)

-Pricing verified February 2026 from provider websites.
-Prices may change; verify on each provider's site before purchasing.
-Use our cost finder tool or pricing index for the latest.
+Embody and MEDVi pricing and review data verified June 2026; TrimRx, Yucca Health, and Willow last verified February 2026 — confirm current pricing on each provider's site before purchasing.
+Use our pricing index for the latest.

 What you get: